Ekantsahu/Student-Registeration-Form/README.md

 - If you want me to add a `start` script to `package.json` (for `npm start`) or add instructions for building/deploying, tell me and I can update the repo.

-## License & Contact

-Specify a license if you want one (e.g., MIT).
-For changes or questions, contact the repository owner.

----

 Created for the Student Registration Form project.